Subscribe to our RSS feed for immediate notification of new published content.

 - I co-founded Elevate Art Menlo Park, a nonprofit that is now building a unique public art walk in Downtown Menlo Park.

-. - I founded Rebuild Hope, a national non-profit that for a decade provided financial counseling and aid to severely disabled U.S. veterans of the wars in Iraqi and Afghanistan who waited for more than a year for their merited, service-connected disability compensation.
+. - I founded Rebuild Hope, a national non-profit that for a decade provided financial counseling and aid to severely disabled U.S. veterans of the wars in Iraqi and Afghanistan who were waiting for merited, service-connected disability compensation from the Veterans Administration.

 . - I helped build multi-family housing on the Peninsula with Habitat for Humanity for five years.